 For many seniors, living on social security or retirement benefits can make it difficult to maintain the kind of living situation they had during their working lives.
-Living on a fixed income provides challenges in an increasingly expensive world, particularly in regard to the expense of maintaining a residence.
+Living on a fixed income provides challenges in an increasingly expensive world, particularly in regard to the expense of maintaining a residence and the cost of assisted living communities.
 In recent decades, a new trend has developed for affordable senior living: finding senior roommates to share the cost of housing.

 Having a roommate offers other benefits as well.
 Having another person at home provides help when needed, as in the case of falling or needing medical help, as well as assistance with household responsibilities.
 A roommate may have a car to facilitate errands or to do things for entertainment outside the house.
 Having another person close by makes independent living more possible by eliminating some of the hazards of being alone.

 The growing interest in alternative senior housing arrangements has taken many directions in recent years.
 In Los Angeles, the nonprofit Affordable Living for the Aging (ALA) has worked for the last 30 years to find potential housemakes and compatible senior roommates for those who can benefit from a shared living arrangement.
 The arrangements can include a single roommate to share a residence, or group living situations where several people live together.

 The trend towards seniors sharing residences has produced numerous online options, such as Senior Homeshares.
 As with all other Internet sources, users should exercise caution when sharing information.
 However, such sites provide profiles of potential roommates that can help seniors find others with shared interests and backgrounds that may be a good fit for a compatible living situation.

 A 2012 Census Bureau survey showed that over a third of women in the US who are 65 or older live alone.
 One of the reasons cited in the survey is that the divorce rate for people over 50 has doubled since 1990, and other reasons include the death of a spouse or the choice to remain independent.